• Skip to primary navigation

 Serving

 Serve the flounder over a bed of arugula with olive oil and a squirt of lemon.
 Discard the lemon slices on top of the flounder and add fresh lemon for taste.
-I enjoy flounder with white jasmine rice and arugula salad.
+I enjoy flounder with white jasmine rice or Creamy Cherry Tomato Risotto.
+I serve it with a vegetable like Garlic Parmesan Green Beans or Italian Lacinato Kale Recipe (Tuscan)!

 How Do I Reheat Flounder